Article: Opening the Doors to the Self – The Shamanic Journey

 These guises are generally forms in nature, but can also be mythic figures or beings that are close to our culturally held notions about reality.
 The guises these energies choose are the bridge they make to contact us.
 The bridge we make is our attention and intention to make contact.
 When both sets of intentions are aligned we are able to interact with these images taking form within us in non-ordinary reality.
 This allows us to gain insight and understanding about the nature of our lives in ordinary reality.

-Over the course of six to ten sessions, the client is taught how to journey in non-ordinary reality.
-He learns to establish relationships with different points of inner power, which appear as forms of nature, and he learns how to interpret the information that is received.
-The client is helped to connect the information received in the shamanic journey to the larger context of his relationship to himself at a soul level.
+Over the course of six to ten sessions, clients are taught how to journey in non-ordinary reality.
+They learn to establish relationships with different points of inner power, which appear as forms of nature, and they learn how to interpret the information that is received.
+Clients are helped to connect the information received in the shamanic journey to the larger context of their relationship to themselves at a soul level.

-By the end of this cycle, the client is able to function independently in non-ordinary reality to gain insight on issues that once seemed unknowable or unsolvable.
-He becomes able to understand more clearly the influences that affect the future.
-He becomes more able to make decisions based upon a sound understanding of those influences.
+By the end of this cycle, clients are able to function independently in non-ordinary reality to gain insight on issues that once seemed unknowable or unsolvable.
+They come to understand the influences that affect the future more clearly, and they become more able to make decisions based upon a sound understanding of those influences.

 I will often use the information gained through a shamanic journey as I would the information gained through a dream.
 Information from both experiences is generated in image form, which is rich with nuance and possibilities.
 As in dreams, much of the information contained within the shamanic journey is “coded” in such a way as to evade the defenses of the conscious mind.
 Learning how to “read” these images is an extension and elaboration of the “sixth sense” mentioned earlier.
 Developing the skill to decode information provided in the journey is very helpful in situations in ordinary reality that require deeper understanding than the five senses provide.

-To understand how this process works, the texts of two journeys, taken by a person who had no previous experience with shamanic journeying, follow.
-A client I will call Judith had come to me with symptoms of exhaustion and insomnia bordering on a chronic fatigue pattern.
+The texts of the following two journeys, taken by a person who had no previous experience with shamanic journeying, illustrate how this process works.
+A client I will call Judith came to me with symptoms of exhaustion and insomnia bordering on a chronic fatigue pattern.
 She wanted to regain her energy through our work together.

 Through our hypnotherapy sessions, Judith was able to identify patterns in her external relationships that had been robbing her of her energy.
 She found that she was able to trace the patterns of energy behind her relationship interactions that were almost contrary to the nature of the external interactions.
 In other words, she began to see how she was actually being robbed of life energy in relationships that she thought were feeding her emotionally and intellectually.
 She was stunned to find that these patterns, which had been hidden from her within the context of conscious-mind reality, were so easy to perceive in an altered state.